 Don’t Forget to Prepay for Your Carry-on

-The majority of U.S. airlines, including Delta, and United, and JetBlue, that charge fees not only for checked bags but also for carry-ons whenever flying basic economy.
+The majority of U.S. airlines, including United and Allegiant, charge fees not only for checked bags but also for carry-ons whenever flying basic economy.
 You will pay the lowest possible fee for your carry-on if you pay it online in advance.
 If you know you’ll be bringing a carry-on aboard flights, pay for it when you book.

 More from SmarterTravel: